gruiick/pySpaceTrader/README.rst

 I need something to work on my poor python skills.
 And it may differ from original games.

-disclaimer: early work in progress...
+disclaimer: This is a toy project, early work in progress...
 It may never be finished.

+But you are very welcome to help, if you want to.

 * Space Trader, python3/Tk, turn-based, based on:
     * https://www.benjamin-schieder.de/androidspacetrader.html